philippemnoel/whist-FFmpeg/README.md

 Fractal README
 =============

 This repository is Fractal's fork of FFmpeg, with a few modifications.
+We forked SDL so that we can control and optimize it for better integration with the Fractal streaming protocol.

+## Fractal Changelog

+- Modify `av_malloc` to align data to system pagesize to conform with macOS' Metal API, to avoid unnecessary memory copies from CPU to GPU between video decoding and video rendering with SDL

+- Created a GitHub Actions workflow, `build-and-publish-ffmpeg.yml` to build, test and publish on Windows, macOS and Linux Ubuntu

+- Added Docker scripts, mainly `Dockerfile.20`, `docker-build.sh`, `build-docker-image.sh` and `docker-build-scripts/build_ffmpeg.sh`, to compile FFmpeg on Linux Ubuntu 20.04

+## Development

 Before building or modifying the code, you should pull the latest changes from the public [`FFmpeg/FFmpeg`](https://github.com/FFmpeg/FFmpeg) repository that this repository is forked from.
 To setup your repository, follow these steps: